SSS-Says-Snek/hisock/docs/source/quickstart/index.rst

 Quickstart
 ==========

-These pages provide you with information to start your hisock journey!
+These pages provide you with information to start your HiSock journey!

 .. toctree::